 The rise of ambient music in recent years has been driven by a number of factors.
 The main factors causing its rise include advances in technology that have made it easier to produce and distribute music.
 Further factors such as mental health consciousness and spirituality play a role.

-This study looks at all aspects of ambient music ranging from its supposed benefits, potential disadvantages and more.
+This article looks at all aspects of ambient music ranging from its supposed benefits, potential disadvantages and more.

 History of Ambient Music